Billie Eilish on lovesickness, self-reflection and insecurity

 Big drama at the end of the title track

-Then the whole thing explodes quite abruptly, develops into a big drama, to reckoning with yourself, the ex-boyfriend dodel and all others who feel addressed by so much wonderful, female anger.
+Then the whole thing explodes quite suddenly, develops into a big drama, to reckoning with yourself, the ex-boyfriend dodel and everyone else who feels addressed by so much wonderful, female anger.
 In “Happier Than Ever” there is the final culmination of their cosmos.
 Once Eilish with almost everything.
-If the second half of the song were a Tarantino movie, no one would have survived.
+If the second half of the song were a Tarantino film, no one would have survived.
 This is how great art works.